Wiros9/book/docs/specs/checkdata.rst

 >>> call_command('checkdata')
-Found 8 and fixed 0 data problems in Calendar entries.
+Found 6 and fixed 0 data problems in Calendar entries.
+Found 15 and fixed 0 data problems in Participants.
+Found 1 and fixed 0 data problems in Upload files.
+Found 1 and fixed 0 data problems in unbound data.
-Done 31 checks, found 8 and fixed 0 problems.
+Done 33 checks, found 23 and fixed 0 problems.

 You can see the list of all available checkers also from the command line using::